Summary of Richard Hamilton

 While the new visual language of advertising and its objectification of women was well-traversed territory, Hamilton was among the first Pop artists to make hyper-masculinity the subject of his work.
 Serious and hilarious at the same time, this composite image pokes fun at a range of high and low sources defining modern man in the news.
 The much-photographed American president John F. Kennedy appears in an abstracted astronaut helmet, a reference to his determination to win the "space race" and be the first to plant a man on the moon.
 The president and the symbols of his territorial ambition are surrounded by painterly marks and magazine cut-outs that appear to defy gravity, as if suspended in an uncertain orbit.
 Readers of Playboy would have recognized the phrase "trends in menswear and accessories" as the title of the magazine's fashion column.
 Hamilton's addition, "Towards a definitive statement," lends a mock-academic tone to the title, as if it were a philosophical treatise, calling attention, perhaps, to the directionless nature of existence, despite the media's relentless push for male decisiveness and domination.

-Paint and printed paper on wood - Tate Modern, London
+Paint and printed paper on wood - Collection of the Tate, United Kingdom

 While teaching in Newcastle, Hamilton found on the floor of his classroom a film still from Shockproof, a 1949 movie directed by Douglas Sirk, a German director well-known for his Hollywood melodramas.
 Hamilton was immediately taken with the careful composition of the image and the atmosphere of foreboding it created, and created this screenprint.
 Like so many of Hamilton's images, it is comprised of a selection of photographs and advertisements from American magazines.
 Like Hamilton's earlier collage of an interior, Just what is it that makes today's homes so different, so appealing?
 (1956), it depicts the figure ensconced within a matrix of consumer products, with no space for the eye to rest.
 The constantly exhausted state within which the consumer exists, despite all these labor-saving devices, is part of Hamilton's overarching message.